What is Schema Therapy?

 - “I will be forever miserable in life”

-- “I can never be like my friends”
+- “I can never be liked by my friends”

 - “I’m unworthy”